vipulsharma144/interview-assignment/README.md

 - Only admin can create users and assign/unassign roles

 - Name of Role, action_type and resource has to be **unique** .

+- To change resources or init data change the database/db.ts file

 ## Demo